cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-hugo-site.md

 {{</Aside>}}

-After completing the configuration, click the **Save and Deploy** button.
+After completing deployment configuration, select the **Save and Deploy**.
 You should see Cloudflare Pages installing `hugo` and your project dependencies, and building your site, before deploying it.

 {{<Aside type="note">}}